 All these Bond connections adding up to much-loved, much-watched children’s musical film.
 A musical which only surprisingly made it in Broadway and the West End decades later.
 Today it’s the 1968 film version in the limelight.

 Set in 1910, two wee kids Jeremy (Adrian Hall) and Jemina (Heather Ripley) fall in love with an old banger of a racing car in the local junkyard.
 This car won a few races in its heyday and now is doomed for scrap.
 The kids live with their widowed father and grandfather (Lionel Jeffries) in the coolest house of the film world.

 Despite the kids playing truant from school and him getting an earful about this from the well-meaning but pretty busybody, Truly Scrumptious (Sally Anne Howes), Caractacus (Van Dyke), says he’ll buy them the car.
 Caractacus goes to the carnival to raise money for the car.

 The Lord is the owner of the local sweet factory.
 He’s played by a blustering British James Robertson Justice (who bellowed What’s the bleeding time? in those Doctor in the House movies with more of that story HERE).
 Cue lots of singing and dancing.

 On a family trip to the beach with Truly in tow, Caractacus tells a story about the fictional country of Vulgaria.
 This after the kids, at their most angelic have cornered Truly to tell them – looking all sweet and innocent – how much they love her.

 Their father tells the tale of the evil Baron Bomburst (Frobe) who rules the country of Vulgaria.
 He wants to steal Chitty for his own.
 As he tells the story, Caractacus’ father is kidnapped (when in the family’s outside toilet) and taken to Vulgaria.
 This in a case of mistaken identity as the bad guys think he’s Caractacus.
-With Jeffries one year younger than Van Dyke, it’s an easy mistake to make.
+As Jeffries one year younger than Van Dyke, it’s an easy mistake to make.
 They take him to Vulgaria as the Baron wants him to build him a car, pimped up just like Chitty.